 He has published several books and numerous academic articles.
 He also has presented at dozens of national and international conferences and has given invited talks at Harvard, Princeton, Georgetown, the University of California-Berkeley, the University of Wisconsin-Madison, the University of Virginia, the University of Tennessee-Knoxville, and Westfälische Wilhelms Üniversität-Münster.

 In 2010, he was a visiting researcher at the Religion und Politik Exzellenzcluster at Westfälische Wilhelms Üniversität-Münster.
 And between 2014-17, he was the faculty principal of the Residential College at West Ambler Johnston, where he managed an $85,000/ year budget, informally supervised both staff and faculty, and supplemented the intellectual lives of 850+ undergraduates.
-He currently serves as Councilor of the Medieval Academy of America (2016-19).
+He is currently Chair of the Department of Religion & Culture at Virginia Tech and serves as a Councilor of the Medieval Academy of America (2016-19).

-His work has also appeared in public writing, such as The Washington Post, The Guardian, The Daily Beast, Slate, and The Roanoke Times, and interviews with him have aired locally, nationally, and internationally.
+He also attempts to bring his research and teaching to the public.
+He is a regular contributor to Forbes.com and his public writing has appeared in such places as The Washington Post, The Guardian, The Daily Beast, Slate, and The Roanoke Times, and interviews with him have aired locally, nationally, and internationally.